CoffeeIsLife87/OpenRGB-python-FX/README.md

 * Smooth out some of the effects (rainbow wave)

 * Create GUI for launching effects (most effects are built as functions so incorporating them wouldn't be that hard)

-* Allow effect per device (effect on only 1 ram stick for example)